-BIND 9.14.0 is the first release of a new stable branch of BIND.
-This document summarizes new features and functional changes that have been introduced, as well as features that have been deprecated or removed, since the last stable branch, 9.12.
+BIND 9.14 is a stable branch of BIND.
+This document summarizes significant changes since the last production release on that branch.

 Please see the file CHANGES for a more detailed list of changes and bug fixes.

 Note on Version Numbering